Croktopus/Daishi/README.md

 I'm redesigning the Daishi-Prime (Daishi case that uses a plate), so stay tuned for that I guess.

-If you're interested in designing your own keyboard, I recommend https://github.com/ruiqimao/keyboard-pcb-guide to learn PCB design, https://beta.docs.qmk.fm/ for the basics of QMK, and https://www.youtube.com/watch?v=A5bc9c3S12g&list=PL40d7srwyc_Ow4aaOGXlP2idPGwD7ruKg to get started with Fusion 360.
+If you're interested in designing your own keyboard, I recommend https://github.com/ruiqimao/keyboard-pcb-guide to learn PCB design, https://beta.docs.qmk.fm/ for how to use QMK, and https://www.youtube.com/watch?v=A5bc9c3S12g&list=PL40d7srwyc_Ow4aaOGXlP2idPGwD7ruKg to get started with Fusion 360.

 Other invaluable resources:
 http://www.keyboard-layout-editor.com/ to design your layout